-In a recent Moz Whiteboard Friday, Rand recommended all businesses should invest in local listings.
-About a year ago I started using Yext for this purpose.
+I’ve been using Yext for a few years now- to help manage my clients’ local listings.
+Why?
 First of all, Yext helps me manage my clients’ local listings in a scalable way.
 Second of all it built some links to them.
 Links are important but do these links help my clients’ SEO efforts?
-Is Yext a valid link building strategy?
+Is Yext a valid link building strategy in 2021?

 Links are a fundamental part of Google’s algorithm.
 That being said, not all links help a client in the same way (here’s an infographic I made about this, a while ago).
 Links can do three things:

 A link that sends only traffic is only as good as the website on which it lives.
 If that site gets no traffic, you won’t either.
 If that site has a lot of traffic, you might want the link even if you don’t get SEO authority.

 Some links send SEO authority but no traffic.
 In this case the link might not get a lot of visitors (or any) but it helps your site rank better.
 Google uses links to measure the authority of a site.
 These links don’t have to send traffic to give you that authority.

 The ideal link sends both traffic and authority.
 In fact, you might say that a link that could send authority but doesn’t send traffic might be a low quality link.

 When developing a link building strategy, you want all three of these kinds of links.